 409.2 Water connection.
 The water supply to a commercial dishwashing machine shall be protected against backflow by an air gap or backflow preventer in accordance with Section 608.
+(Remainder of section unchanged)

 (Reason: Domestic dishwashing machines would be difficult to enforce and should already come equipped with backflow preventers.
 Consistent with regional amendments in IPC Section 608.)